 - The size of the blood clot in the lungs

 - If the blood clot dissolves over time

 Some people can develop long-term heart and lung problems.

 Death is possible in people with a severe pulmonary embolism.

 When to Contact a Medical Professional

-Doctors may prescribe blood thinners to help prevent DVT in people at high risk, or those who are undergoing high-risk surgery.
+Blood thinners may be prescribed to help prevent DVT in people at high risk, or those who are undergoing high-risk surgery.